Young people and students

 professional baseball league, entitled "Baseball is too American for us Israelis."

-"I did not make aliya to promote American culture in Israel or to live in an American ghetto, but to become part of the Israeli
+"I did not make Aliya to promote American culture in Israel or to live in an American ghetto, but to become part of the Israeli

 landscape," writes Brian Freeman, who moved to the Jewish state from the baseball-besotted heartland American city of